gupalovich/gekacademy/docs/index.rst

 ..
-Study Science documentation master file, created by sphinx-quickstart.
+Gek Academy documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Study Science's documentation!
+Welcome to Gek Academy's documentation!
 ======================================================================

 .. toctree::